-2. It helps you make memories.
+2. The vagus nerve helps you make memories.

-3. It helps you breathe.
+3. The vagus nerve helps you breathe.

-Your gut uses the vagus nerve like a walkie-talkie to tell your brain how you’re feeling via electric impulses called “action potentials".
+Your gut uses the vagus nerve like a walkie-talkie to tell your brain how you’re feeling via electric impulses called “action potentials."
 Your gut feelings are very real.

 7. Overstimulation of the vagus nerve is the most common cause of fainting.

-If you tremble or get queasy at the sight of blood or while getting a flu shot, you’re not weak; you’re experiencing “vagal syncope.”
+If you tremble or get queasy at the sight of blood or while getting a flu shot, you’re not weak.
+You’re experiencing “vagal syncope.”
 Your body, responding to stress, overstimulates the vagus nerve, causing your blood pressure and heart rate to drop.
 During extreme syncope, blood flow is restricted to your brain, and you lose consciousness.
 But most of the time you just have to sit or lie down for the symptoms to subside.